Sreehari1234/180DC-ML-WORKFLOW-Project-/README.md

 # 180DC-ML-WORKFLOW-Project- Microsoft 10K filings analysis

 This workflow anaylsis includes
-1.Downloading the 10K filings of Microsoft
+1.Downloading the 10K filings of Microsoft\n
-2.Formatting the data collected
+2.Formatting the data collected\n
-3.Cleaning and pre-processing of the formatted data 4.Deriving insights using the cleaned textual data using LLMs via APIs
+3.Cleaning and pre-processing of the formatted data\n 4.Deriving insights using the cleaned textual data using LLMs via APIs\n

 ## Step 0: Installing Required Libraries